I remember a time when the best online savings accounts paid annual yields of 4% to 5%.

-If you haven’t heard of Compass Bank BBVA, you should take the time to familiarize yourself with the organization, their online savings account will make it worth your time.
+If you haven’t heard of Compass Bank BBVA, you should take the time to familiarize yourself with the organization, their online money market account will make it worth your time.

 The product offerings are similar with Discover, but I really like Discover’s online CD.
 The rates on the CDs are very nice compared to some other players in the industry.

 Here’s what you get with Discover Bank’s Online Savings account:

 - Great interest.
 To attract customers, Discover often has some of the highest interest rates available.

 - Several account options.
 You can start with a savings account and expand to an online certificate of deposit, IRA CDs, or a money market account.

 - Low minimums.
 This is the only place that you might downgrade Discover on a bit.
 The other institutions on this page require no minimum or a super low deposit to open an account.
 Discover requires a $500 minimum deposit.
 However, there are still no minimum balance requirements or fees for going below $500, so it isn’t much to worry about once you get your account open.

 If you are interested in creating a CD ladder to reach a goal or as part of your emergency savings strategy, Discover is a great place to start.